Normandy D-Day and Mont St. Michel Overnight

 Tour the D-Day Beaches and Mont St. Michel

-A 2-day trip to Normandy from Paris to visit the American D-Day landing beach sites, the abbey at Mont Saint Michel and the medieval town of Bayeux, the first town liberated by the Allies in June of 1944.
+A two-day trip from Paris to Normandy to visit the American D-Day landing beaches, the abbey at Mont Saint Michel, and the medieval town of Bayeux—France’s first town liberated by the Allies in June 1944.
+Overnight in a charming 3-star hotel in the historic town of Bayeux.
 This is our most popular overnight tour from Paris.
-Book now and experience the best of Normandy with us!
+Book now and experience the best of Normandy!

 Visit Mont St. Michel from Paris

-Visit Mont St. Michel
+Visit Mont St. Michel and the D-Day Beaches

 Overnight Tours from Paris to Normandy

-Price: $485 per person – charming 3-star Hotel ($592 with 2nd Class Rail, $650 with 1st Class Rail).
-Add $180 for a Mont Saint Michel visit on day two.
+Price: $675 per person – charming 3-star Hotel ($782 with 2nd Class Rail, $840 with 1st Class Rail).
+Add $190 for a Mont Saint Michel visit on day two.

 Train Departure Time: Before 7:00 a.m.

-Duration: 1 1/2 days
+Duration: 1½ days

-Meeting Point: Bayeux train station upon train arrival.
+Meeting Point: Bayeux train station upon arrival

-Group Size: 8 person maximum
+Group Size: 8-person maximum

-Day 1:
+Day 1

-• Pick-up from the Bayeux train station
+• Pick-up at the Bayeux train station

 • Lunch stop (cost not included)

-• Full day guided tour of the American landing beaches
+• Full-day guided tour of the American landing beaches

-• Drop-off and one night stay in a charming 3-star Bayeux hotel
+• Drop-off and one-night stay in a charming 3-star Bayeux hotel

 Day 2:

-• Optional Audio tour of the Bayeux Tapestry (cost not included)
+• Optional audio tour of the Bayeux Tapestry (cost not included)

-• A visit to Mont St. Michel*
+• Visit to Mont St. Michel*

-• Taxi transfer to the Bayeux rail station.
+• Taxi transfer to the Bayeux rail station

 Normandy D-Day and Mont St. Michel Overnight Itinerary

-The Normandy D-Day Tour Stops
+Day One: The Normandy D-Day Tour

 1. Arrival and Bayeux